anycable/anycable/.github/ISSUE_TEMPLATE.md

 <!--
   This template is for bug reports.
 If you are reporting a bug, please continue on.
-If you are here for another reason, feel free to skip the rest of this template.
--->
+  If you are here for another reason, please, go to discussions: https://github.com/anycable/anycable/discussions -->

 ### Tell us about your environment